woejefe/PiP_Video_Window/README.md

 I wanted a way to display a video input such as; NDI,RTMP,Webcam,CaptureDevice, for a preview window viewer in a borderless window without it affecting other windows that always stays on top.
 If webcam is in use in other program open this first then use number key to chang source

   --Opens first webcam input on main screen in 360x180 at x=10,y=10 in draggable window...
 Alt+F4 or Escape Button to exit... it always stays on top.

-  --Drag with Right Click
+  --page up and page down change size of window... will add more resolutions soon --Drag with Right Click

   --Refresh video_loop with middle click